-A member must give notice to the chief executive at least 5 working days before the meeting at which it is proposed to consider the motion.
+A member must give notice to the chief executive at least 10 clear working days before the meeting, or a shorter time at the discretion of the Chief Executive, at which it is proposed to consider the motion.
 The notice is to be signed by not less than one third of the members including vacancies.
 Notice can be sent via email and include the scanned electronic signatures of members.
 If the notice of motion is lost, no similar notice of motion which is substantially the same in purpose and effect may be accepted within the next six months.